COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Scrum.md

 ## Who is doing it
 Brian
 ## User Story
-So the user has an accutae time/distance to get to theri car and the way to get there.
+In order for the user to have an accurate time/distance to get to their car and the way to get there.
 ## Tasks
 # 4 Elevation
 ## Effort